What is the signature of a trion in photoemission?

 The ARPES signal is given by a sum of contributions of signals from different excited states, each of which is given by a Fermi golden rule between an initial state $\ket{\Psi_{n}} \coloneqq |\Psi_{S'\vb{P}}\rangle$ and a final residue state $\ket{\Psi^{\text{residue}}_{m}} \coloneqq |\Psi_{S \vb{Q}}^{\text{residue}}\rangle$

-where $\vb{k}$ is the momentum of the photoemitted electron such that $\vb{P} = \vb{k} + \vb{Q}$; $S, \vb{Q}$ are the primary quantum numbers of a generic final state in a periodic system. $\abs{\mel{\Psi_{m }^{\text{residue}}}{ c_{c \vb{k}}}{\Psi_{n }}}^2$ is the spectral weight, whose intensity depends on the overlap of the initial and final state wave functions; and $M_{fc\vb{k}}$ is the dipole transition matrix element from the conduction band to a high-energy outgoing state.
-In this work, we focus on the spectral function of the trion, which gives the pole structure of $I(\vb{k}, \omega, t)$, and the influence of the matrix element to the intensity is ignored, with $\abs{M_{f c \vb{k}}}^2$ taken to be constant.
-In the energy conservation factor, $E^{\text{residue}}$ denotes the energy of the final state after photoemission, which is an interacting residue of the trion state with one electron removed.
+where $\vb{k}$ is the momentum of the photoemitted electron such that $\vb{P} = \vb{k} + \vb{Q}$; $S, \vb{Q}$ are the primary quantum numbers of a generic final state in a periodic system; $\abs{\mel{\Psi_{m }^{\text{residue}}}{ c_{c \vb{k}}}{\Psi_{n }}}^2$ is the spectral weight, whose intensity depends on the overlap of the initial and final state wave functions; and $M_{fc\vb{k}}$ is the dipole transition matrix element from the conduction band to a high-energy outgoing state.
+In this work, we focus on the spectral function of the trion, which gives the pole structure of $I(\vb{k}, \omega, t)$, and the influence of the matrix element $\abs{M_{f c \vb{k}}}^2$ on the intensity is ignored. $E^{\text{residue}}$ denotes the energy of the interacting residue of the trion state after photoemission removes one electron.

-Throughout this work, we primarily focus on the lowest energy optically active positive or negative trion, which in monolayer \ce{MoS2} has the structure of an intravalley spin-allowed A-series exciton in one valley bound to an additional quasiparticle in the opposite valley, as illustrated in \prettyref{fig:schematic}~\cite{berkelbach2013theory,druppel2017diversity}.
+Throughout this work, we primarily focus on the lowest-energy optically active positive or negative trion, which in monolayer \ce{MoS2} has the structure of an intravalley spin-allowed A-series exciton in one valley bound to an additional quasiparticle in the opposite valley, as illustrated in \prettyref{fig:schematic}~\cite{berkelbach2013theory,druppel2017diversity}.
 Because of the band structure and spin-valley locking in monolayer \ce{MoS2}, the electron-hole pair in the same valley share the same spin, which is opposite to the spin of the additional quasiparticle in the opposite valley (\prettyref{fig:schematic}).
 Below, we consider photoexcitation in the K valley.

 We describe the trion within a simple two-band model, which consists of one valence and conduction band of the same spin in the K/K' valleys.
 A two-band model describing the positive trion mode in monolayer \ce{MoS2} reads